 IMPORTANT: Make sure the button says “Notify Me”.
 If it says “Saved” because you are already following the project, unfollow the project prior to using the Event Setup Tool.

-After clicking the "Notify Me" button, it will ask which type of Event you’d like to assign to the button.
+After clicking the "Notify Me" button, it will popup to ask which type of Event you’d like to assign to the button.

 Select the “Lead” event from the dropdown menu, and tick the option for “Don’t include value”.

 Make sure the option for “Don’t include content ID” is also ticked.

 Press confirm, and then “Finish Setup”:

 Your pixel will now track Lead events whenever somebody clicks “Notify Me” on Kickstarter, and Facebook will optimize your ads for it as well.

 Simply set up a new ad campaign using the “Lead” objective, and point the ad URL link to go to the Kickstarter Pre-launch Page.